Destinations

 Olympia & Elis

-Elis, also called Elea, modern Iliá, is one of the units on the peninsula.
-It combines the mountain with the sea and boasts beautiful vacation towns, sandy beaches, blue waters and pine trees which stretch down to the sea.
-The west side of Elis has long sandy beaches including Elia- one of the longest beaches in Greece.
-The port of Kyllini in the north part of the region provides regular ferry connections to the Ionian islands of Zakynthos, Kefalonia and Ithaki.
+The prefecture of Elis is the home of Ancient Olympia, the sacred Panhellenic sanctuary, dedicated to Zeus, and birthplace of the Olympic Games (776 BC–393 AD).
+The region combines mountain and sea and boasts beautiful vacation towns, sandy beaches, blue waters and pine trees stretching down to the seaside.
+Its western part is covered with long sandy beaches including Elia, one of the longest beaches in Greece.
+The port of Kyllini at the north provides regular ferry connections to the Ionian islands of Zakynthos, Kefalonia and Ithaki.

 Map of Elis